 Building on the greatness of the ocean since 1976.

 Halifax Waterfront – Partial Boardwalk Closure

-Please note that the Halifax waterfront boardwalk between the Boat Shed (next to Maritime Museum of the Atlantic) and the south side of The Cable Wharf will close as of midnight, Sunday, January 22/17.
+Please note that the Halifax waterfront boardwalk between the Boat Shed (next to Maritime Museum of the Atlantic) and the south side of The Cable Wharf is now closed.
 Read more here: Important Notice-HalifaxBoardwalkClosure-01-17

 January 2017: Queen’s Marque District Underway on the Halifax Waterfront.
 Read more.